Last update: 5 months ago

 Benefits of a clean BBQ

-We all know many health benefits of cooking your food on the grill.
-From the fact that you use and therefore eat less fat through the fact that the meat retains its nutrients and all the way to the fact that grilled vegetables are better for your health, as they have more vitamins and minerals.
-However, one thing that only a few people consider are the even bigger benefits from grilling on a clean BBQ.
+We all know many health benefits of cooking your food on the grill, from the fact that you use and therefore eat less fat through the fact that the meat retains its nutrients and all the way to the fact that grilled vegetables are better for your health, as they have more vitamins and minerals.
+However, a few people consider the even bigger benefits of grilling on a clean BBQ.

 The most important benefit, of course, is the healthy one.
 Regularly cleaning your BBQ removes build up bacteria in your grill, which can be transferred to your food.
 More importantly, it removes harmful carcinogens.

-Another extremely important reason is the safety one.
+Another crucial reason is the safety one.
 A clean BBQ reduces the chance of fire.
-Also, when you’re cleaning the BBQ you’re also inspecting its parts and thus, you can prevent dangerous gas leaks from worn out parts.
+When you’re cleaning the BBQ, you’re also inspecting its parts, and thus, you can prevent dangerous gas leaks from worn out parts.

-If the last time you’ve used your BBQ you’ve cooked a steak, probably you wouldn’t want the fresh vegetables, which you’re cooking now to tastе like that steak.
-The food is much more delicious if its grilled on a clean BBQ, which has no bad tasting residue. Тhere are no two opinions on the matter.
+If the last time you’ve used your BBQ you’ve cooked a steak, probably you wouldn’t want the fresh vegetables, which you’re cooking now to taste like that steak.
+The food is much more delicious if it’s grilled on a clean BBQ, with no bad tasting residue.
+There are no two opinions on the matter.
 Food cooked on a clean grill tastes better.

 A dirty grill attracts bugs and rodents.
-Having in mind that Australia is a country well-known for its many pests we suppose you wouldn’t want to attract even more. То prevent infestation always keep your grill clean.
+Considering that Australia is a country well-known for its many pests, we suppose you wouldn’t want to attract even more.
+To prevents an infestation, always keep your grill clean.

 Imagine a gorgeous steak thrown on a dirty grill.
 Not so great.
-Now, imagine the same gorgeous stеак, but thrown on a sparkling BBQ.
-Yum, right? А clean grill looks attractive and promises more delicious food.
+Now, imagine the same gorgeous steak, but throw on a sparkling BBQ.
+Yum, right?
+A clean grill looks attractive and promises more delicious food.